Flying the Freedom Birds: Airlines and the Vietnam War

 Airlines and the Vietnam War

 Freedom Bird.
-For the Vietnam generation of U.S. military veterans, this phrase meant only one thing—the aircraft that brought them home at the end of their tours.
+For the Vietnam generation of U.S. military veterans, this phrase meant only one thing; the aircraft that brought them home at the end of their tours.
 However, these were not military aircraft, but commercial airliners under contract by the U.S. Air Force Military Airlift Command (MAC) and served by civilian crews and flight attendants.
 The airliners were not just used to bring the soldiers home, but to fly them into the war zone as well.
-During the peak years of the conflict in the late 1960s, thousands of flights crisscrossed the Pacific Ocean.
+During the course of the war, thousands of flights crisscrossed the Pacific Ocean.
 For military personnel, it was a deeply emotional journey in both directions.

 These flights were also a powerful and moving experience for a generation of young women who served aboard these aircraft as flight attendants.
 Few understood the emotional demands they would face.
 As Flying Tiger Line flight attendant Andee Wright recalled, “There was no special training by the airlines or the military about how to handle it.
 We relied on each other and the soldiers to manage.”
-These women tried to comfort and allay the fears of soldiers heading to war, and they offered support and reassurance to those headed home.
+These women allayed the fears of soldiers heading to war and offered support and reassurance to those headed home.
 In addition to the emotional impact, the flight attendants risked physical harm while flying to military bases in an active combat zone.
 As Captain Dwight Small, a pilot for Flying Tiger Line, recalls, “It was pretty hairy, especially in the early days.
 We turned off our running lights to avoid ground fire.”

 ©2019 by the San Francisco Airport Commission.
 All rights reserved.